pascallaliberte/sharpen.page/index.md

 **[/articles](/articles)** - **Free**, my articles are published every Friday.
 They cover topics from buyer psychology through the lens of Jobs-To-Be-Done, to copywriting and sharpening your products and services.
 Sign-up below.

+**[/struggle-first](/struggle-first)** - **Free**, a collection of articles on creating a Struggle-First marketing/landing page for your product or service.
+The kind of page to make when your thing helps a real struggle, but your audience doesn't have an established mindset about the solution yet.

 **[/your-purchase-story](/your-purchase-story)** - **I pay _you_ USD $60** for you to tell me a recent purchase story.
 I'm looking for a time you hesitated a lot, purchased it for yourself, and a few other things I'm looking for.
 I might blog about your story too (names and details removed), but that's basically the deal.

 ## Since You Were About to Ask...